Cultivating Abundance for People, Plants and Wildlife

 But how do you set it in motion?

 It may seem abstract.
 But there are concrete steps you can take to make the living world around you come alive with abundance—even in your own backyard.

-We’ve charted 5 Pathways to Abundance to help you revitalize the living world around you.
-These are 5 paths of actionable steps you can take to begin transforming your little corner of the world into a wellspring of abundance for people, plants & wildlife.
+We’ve mapped out 5 Pathways to Abundance to help you revitalize the living world around you.
+Inspired by restoration ecology, permaculture, and Traditional Ecological Knowledge, these are 5 paths of actionable steps you can take to begin transforming your little corner of the world into a wellspring of abundance for people, plants & wildlife.